-However, as Council was preparing this Waste Matters Strategy this preferred pathway has become temporarily blocked until regulations affecting the processing plants for mixed waste are resolved.
+However, as Council was preparing this draft Waste Matters Strategy this preferred pathway has become temporarily blocked until regulations affecting the processing plants for mixed waste are resolved.
 As a result, Council has developed Waste Matters as an interim strategy.
 It is not the right time to lock in high cost long-term commitments for alternative waste treatment services.
 An active watching brief on regulations, available processing options and the state of the market is required.

 While this will slow progress on improving our resource recovery rate, it is a prudent measure that will avoid significant missteps and will allow Council to pursue an optimal solution when the time is right.
+WE HOPE THIS INTERIM WASTE MATTERS STRATEGY RESONATES WITH OUR COMMUNITY'S NEEDS, EXPECTATIONS AND ASPIRATIONS AND THAT THERE IS AN APPRECIATION BY OUR COMMUNITY OF THE CHALLENGES, BOTH GLOBALLY AND WITHIN NSW, CURRENTLY FACING THE WASTE MANAGEMENT SECTOR.